shevious/DeepFake_FaceSwap/README.md

 # DeepFake 101: Face Swap

 This is a code respoitory for GradientCrescent's tutorial on the generation of a simple DeepFake, known as a Face-Swap.
-Based on Ovalery16's excellent implementation, optimized for faster speed given the low resolution of the source images.
+Based on Ovalery16's implementation, optimized for Google Colaboratory and improved computational speed given the low resolution of possible source images.

 ## Structure